18-07-2002/JobSpot/README.md

-<h1 align="center"> JobSpot 👜 </h1>
+<h1 align="center"> Jobzzee 👜 </h1>
-<p align="center"> JobSpot is an android application designed to help students find job opportunities and prepare for them.
+<p align="center"> Jobzzee is an android application designed to help students find job opportunities and prepare for them.
 The app offers a range of features to help students apply for jobs, take mock tests, and stay updated on their application status. </p>

 ## Features